top of page

 • Detailed medical letters from medical practitioners.

-• Collaboration between the student, instructor and AHASTI admin.
+• Collaboration among the student, instructor, and AHASTI administrator.

 A situation where accommodating a student with disabilities leads to unreasonable and excessive challenges for AHASTI.
 This includes but is not limited to situations where: